luebbertevan/crux-vision/spec.md

 ## Milestones

-Each milestone is intentionally small and testable in under ~3 hours.
+Each milestone is intentionally small and testable.

 ### M0 — Specification (done)